 My guess is that these cards were produced 100 years ago during the First World War.
 While they seemingly have no direct connection to warfare, one must not fail to remember the severe food shortages caused by the conflict.
 By this time the Germans had already created a War Food Office to deal with shortages, and by 1916 ration cards were needed to buy butter, meat, milk, potatoes, and sugar.
 As food in German cities grew more scarce, rumors began to spread that those in the countryside were living high off the bounty of the land, and many city folk decided to take a look for themselves.
 Train stations were soon filled with an exodus of the hungry.

-Meat and produce bought through the black market posed a threat to the careful distribution plans of the War Food Office, and they made efforts to curtail it.
+Meat and produce bought through the black market posed a threat to the careful distribution plans of the War Food Office, and they made strenuous efforts to curtail it.
 Police did not have the means to scour the entire countryside so they were posted at train stations on the lookout for suspicious activity.
-The four postcards shown here illustrate a city woman begging a farmer for meat in front of a nervous cow, another woman arrives at a train station under the watchful eyes of authorities while carrying a pig ready to roast disguised as her baby, a desperate struggle over the possession of a vey distressed goose, and finally a successful getaway back to the city with loot in tow and frustrated authorities in pursuit.
-Comedy tends to favor the underdog.
+The three postcards above illustrate a city woman begging a farmer for meat in front of a nervous cow, another woman arrives at a train station under the watchful eyes of authorities while carrying a pig ready to roast disguised as her baby, and then there is a desperate struggle over the possession of a very distressed goose.

 When we look at the problems we face this Thanksgiving Day, it is important to remember that troubled times are nothing new.
 A hundred years ago the Great War disrupted food production and distribution to the point where nearly everyone around the globe was hungry to some degree if not starving.
 Even amidst desperation people still found ways to face it with humor.
 Humor may not be the solution to our problems but it is a sign that we still possess resilience and hope.
 It has helped to sustain us though the hundred years that have past since these cards first brought a smile to someones face.
 There is always something to be thankful for if we just open our eyes.